anantr98/ev-analysis-tool/README.md

-# Welcome to the Electric Vehicle Analysis Tool
+# Electric Vehicle Analysis and Recommendation Tool

 # Members:
-Krisha Mehta  Leena Elamrawy  Anant Rajeev
+Krisha Mehta, Leena Elamrawy, Anant Rajeev

 # Project Overview
 Our goal for the project was to create a tool that incorporated both machine learning and data visualization that would tap into the electric vehicle market.
 There's a lot of data available about electric vehicles so to give potential new users and customers their best shot at successfully both understanding the market and getting a recommendation for a car that best suits their needs and wants.
 Our visualization tool, supporting charts, and our recommender model work in tandem to give users a well-rounded holistic experience in understanding the EV market today.